-Exhibit No. Description Location 3.1 Restated Certificate of Incorporation of Semtech Corporation Exhibit 3.1 to our Quarterly Report on Form 10-Q for the quarter ended October 26, 2003 3.2 Bylaws of Semtech Corporation Exhibit 3.2 to our Annual Report on Form 10-K for the fiscal year ended January 27, 2008 10.1 Policy Regarding Director Compensation Filed herewith 10.2 Letter Agreement dated as of May 26, 2021 by and between Semtech Canada Corporation and Gary M. Beauchamp Filed herewith 10.3 First Amendment to Second Amended and Restated Credit Agreement, dated as of August 11, 2021, among Semtech Corporation, as borrower, the guarantors party thereto, the lenders party thereto and HSBC Bank USA, National Association, as administrative agent for the secured parties, swing line lender and L/C issuer.
-Filed herewith 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended Filed herewith 31.2 Certification of the Chief Financial Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended Filed herewith 32.1 Certification of the Chief Executive Officer Pursuant to 18 U.S.C. §1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Exhibit 32.1 is being furnished and shall not be deemed "filed") Furnished herewith 32.2 Certification of the Chief Financial Officer Pursuant 18 U.S.C. §1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Exhibit 32.2 is being furnished and shall not be deemed "filed") Furnished herewith 101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended August 1, 2021, formatted in Inline XBRL: (i) Consolidated Statements of Income, (ii) Consolidated Statements of Comprehensive Income, (iii) Consolidated Balance Sheets (iv) Consolidated Statements of Stockholders' Equity, (v) Consolidated Statements of Cash Flow and (v) Notes to Consolidated Financial Statements, tagged as blocks of text and including detailed tags.
-104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended August 1, 2021, formatted in Inline XBRL (included as Exhibit 101).
+Exhibit No. Description Location 3.1 Restated Certificate of Incorporation of Semtech Corporation Exhibit 3.1 to our Quarterly Report on Form 10-Q for the quarter ended October 26, 2003 3.2 Bylaws of Semtech Corporation Exhibit 3.2 to our Annual Report on Form 10-K for the fiscal year ended January 27, 2008 10.1 First Amendment to Second Amended and Restated Credit Agreement, dated as of August 11, 2021, among Semtech Corporation, as borrower, the guarantors party thereto, the lenders party thereto and HSBC Bank USA, National Association, as administrative agent for the secured parties, swing line lender and L/C issuer.
+Exhibit 10.3 to our Quarterly Report on Form 10- Q for the quarter ended August 1, 2021 31.1 Certification of the Chief Executive Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended Filed herewith 31.2 Certification of the Chief Financial Officer Pursuant to Rule 13a-14(a) or Rule 15d-14(a) under the Securities Exchange Act of 1934, as amended Filed herewith 32.1 Certification of the Chief Executive Officer Pursuant to 18 U.S.C. §1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Exhibit 32.1 is being furnished and shall not be deemed "filed") Furnished herewith 32.2 Certification of the Chief Financial Officer Pursuant 18 U.S.C. §1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (Exhibit 32.2 is being furnished and shall not be deemed "filed") Furnished herewith 101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended October 31, 2021, formatted in Inline XBRL: (i) Consolidated Statements of Income, (ii) Consolidated Statements of Comprehensive Income, (iii) Consolidated Balance Sheets (iv) Consolidated Statements of Stockholders' Equity, (v) Consolidated Statements of Cash Flow and (v) Notes to Consolidated Financial Statements, tagged as blocks of text and including detailed tags.
+104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended October 31, 2021, formatted in Inline XBRL (included as Exhibit 101).